Cloudbox/autoscan/README.md

 *Please do not forget the `s`, `m` or `h` suffix, otherwise the time unit defaults to nanoseconds.*

+Scan stats will print the following information at a configured interval:

+- Scans processed
+- Scans remaining

 ### Targets

 While collecting Scans is fun and all, they need to have a final destination.
 Targets are these final destinations and are given Scans from the processor, one batch at a time.

-Autoscan currently supports two targets:
+Autoscan currently supports the following targets:

 - Plex
 - Emby
+- Jellyfin
+- Autoscan

 #### Plex